yairgd/yairgd.github.io/content/post/compile_linux_kernel_for_zynq.md

 make ARCH=arm  make xilinx_zynq_defconfig
 make
 ```
-To create uImage, which is a u-boot image that wraps the kernel binary.
-It is a container that holds a binary file of Linux kernel, and its target memory is at address  0x8000, which can be s just run the following command:*
+To create a u-boot image (uImage file),  which is a container that holds a binary file of Linux kernel, and its target memory is at address  0x8000,  just run the following command:
 ```bash
 make -j5 UIMAGE_LOADADDR=0x8000 uImage
 ```